Azure/aaz/Commands/cdn/endpoint/readme.md

 : Stops an existing running CDN endpoint.

 - [update](/Commands/cdn/endpoint/_update.md)
-: Update a new CDN endpoint with the specified endpoint name under the specified subscription, resource group and profile.
+: Update an existing CDN endpoint with the specified endpoint name under the specified subscription, resource group and profile.
+Only tags can be updated after creating an endpoint.
+To update origins, use the Update Origin operation.
+To update origin groups, use the Update Origin group operation.
+To update custom domains, use the Update Custom Domain operation.

 - [validate-custom-domain](/Commands/cdn/endpoint/_validate-custom-domain.md)
 : Validates the custom domain mapping to ensure it maps to the correct CDN endpoint in DNS.